Mason Foster: 2014

 Foster entered training camp slated as the starting middle linebacker.
 Head coach Lovie Smith named Foster the starting middle linebacker to begin the regular season, along with outside linebackers Lavonte David and Jonathan Casillas.
-Defensive coordinator Leslie Frazier implented a defense that deployed the Tampa 2 which stressed the use of the middle linebacker in pass coverage.
+Defensive coordinator Leslie Frazier implemented a defense that deployed the Tampa 2 which stressed the use of the middle linebacker in pass coverage.
 On September 14, 2014, Foster recorded two solo tackles before exiting in the second quarter of the Buccaneers' 17–14 loss to the Miami Dolphins after injuring his shoulder.
 He was inactive for three games (Weeks 3–5) after it was confirmed he had dislocated his shoulder.
 On November 9, 2014, he collected a season-high nine combined tackles during a 27–17 loss to the Atlanta Falcons in Week 10.
 He was inactive for two games (Weeks 14–15) after injuring his Achilles tendon.
 Foster was sidelined for the Buccaneers' Week 17 loss to the New Orleans Saints after aggravating his Achilles tendon injury.
 He finished the 2014 season with 62 combined tackles (40 solo) and two pass deflections in ten games and ten starts.